nalinahuja/qcd/README.md

 </p>

 <p align="justify">
 QCD is capable of recognizing special input formats and sequences.
-QCD can interpret file system sequences like <code>.</code> and <code>..</code> during linkage and subdirectory completion and file system navigation.
+QCD can interpret file system sequences like <code>.</code> and <code>..</code> during symbolic link and subdirectory completion, and file system navigation.
 QCD can also parse an input in the form <code>[N]..</code> and that will tell QCD to jump to the Nth parent directory relative to the current working directory.
 These usages can be viewed anytime by using the help flag.<br><br>Assume for the following examples that a directory <code>node-modules</code> exists and has been added to QCDs lookup file.
 </p>

 ```bash